billthefarmer/editor/README.md

 offered the option of using this editor along with whatever other apps you have installed that can show or edit a text file.
 Files will initially be opened read only, long touch on the display or touch the edit item in the toolbar to enable editing.
-Changing theme, word wrap or suggestions or rotating the device will also enable editing.

 There are four toolbar items which may appear:
 * **Edit** - Edit the current read only file